ldubost/node-signature-verification-libs-benchmark/README.md

-Benchmarking node sodium libraries compared to tweetnacl and also in C
+# Benchmarking node sodium libraries compared to tweetnacl and also in C

+The goal of this benchmark has been to test alternative singature verification libraries for the cryptpad project https://cryptpad.org, as it is the most heavy task in terms of CPU on the server.

-Install
+## Install

 ./build.sha

-Run
+## Run

 ./run.sh

-Resuls on an Intel Gold 6226R
+## Resuls on an Intel Gold 6226R

 ./run.sh
  - testing libsodium 10 rounds of 5000 signatures